ONDC-Official/ondc-deeplink/docs/Enabling deeplink encoded QR codes.md

 ### QR Code Generation

 BPPs would facilitate the sellers to generate the QR codes specific to the provider.
-ONDC will offer [open-source SDKs](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/deep-links/qr_code_generator) designed to produce QR codes embedded with merchant-specific information.
+ONDC will offer [open-source SDKs](https://github.com/ONDC-Official/ondc-deeplink/tree/master/utilities) designed to produce QR codes embedded with merchant-specific information.
 However, seller Apps may decide to provide their own feature and technology sets to generate standard QR codes with appropriate density for each scanning of the code.

 ### URI Scheme Recognition

-Each BAP application that are beckn enabled would need to add `beckn` as the supported URI scheme.
-When the QR code with deep link - `beckn://ondc?bppID=....` is scanned, the system checks for installed applications which can handle the `beckn://` scheme.
+Each BAP application that are beckn enabled would need to add `beckn` as the supported URI scheme and define specific domain (which they are subscribed to) in the host definition.
+When the QR code with deep link - `beckn://<domain>.ondc?bppID=....` is scanned, the system checks for installed applications which can handle the `beckn://<domain>.ondc`.
+For ex., when a QR code with deep link - beckn://ret10.ondc?... is scanned, BAP applications subscribed to specific domains will pop up as available options.

+Note - In order to maintain backward compatibility, Buyer apps should retain support for the “ondc” host in their Android manifest and add support for the new domain-specific hosts (<domain>.ondc) as well.

 ### Platform Integrations